Jiang-To/CommonUI/Development Guidline.md

 This is the short guideline to get started quickly

 # Integrated Development Mode
-Under integrated mode, the developer can only simply press `F5` to get started.
-VS code shall build server-side code and serve it under a backend process with config placed in `launchSettings.json` with property `"commandName": "Project"`.
+Under integrated mode, you can only simply press `F5` to get started.
+VS code shall build server-side code and serve it under a backend process with config placed in `launchSettings.json` has property `"commandName": "Project"`.
 * file location of `launchSettings.json`
   >  CommonUI.Server
     &nbsp;&nbsp;&nbsp;&nbsp; \| -- Properties